 Parents may visit the district website at www.readington.k12.nj.us to obtain information about the district's four schools and central office happenings.
-The Whitehouse School section of the website is updated regulary during the school year.
-It provides staff information and an overview of the curriculum and programs.
+The Whitehouse School section of the website is updated regularly during the school year.
+It provides staff information, as well as an overview of the curriculum and programs.